 There are also other issues to consider for someone with tuberous & tubular breasts.
 Many women tend to have trouble finding bras or other undergarments that fit properly.
 Some women have to specially order their bras in order to support their breasts correctly.

-One option for women with this condition is tubular breast augmentation with a lift surgery.
+The correction of tubular breast deformity is to augmentation with a lift surgery.
 For women who are self-conscious or frustrated about the shape of their breasts, a surgeon can correct the size and fill out the shape.
-The doctor can also debulk the area around the nipple in cases where the areola is large or puffy.
+The doctor can also thin the area around the nipple in cases where the areola is large or puffy.

-The surgery is particularly challenging; however, a good surgeon with plenty of experience can correct this condition with a dual plane breast augmentation with a lift.
+Although the surgery is challenging, the surgeons of Deluca Plastic Surgery have a track record of being able to achieve beautiful results for their patients.
 It’s important to discuss the surgery and your expectations with your doctor before heading into the operating room, if you are considering this type of surgery.
 In many cases, surgery can correct this condition restoring the breasts completely.

 Initial recovery after tuberous breast surgery is about 2 weeks.
 During this period the implant position is managed and the skin is allowed to begin healing.
 Patients of Dr. David Tauber at DeLuca Plastic Surgery can often return to work or social engagements in 2-3 weeks.
 Physical activity and exercise are started at 4 weeks and patients are back to full activity without restrictions at 8 weeks.